Asim0712/MOD-3-SBA-Clipboaerd-Landing-Page/clipboard-landing-page-master/README.md

 ### Built with HTML- Bootstrap

+- Project taken from Frontend mentor
+- Analysed the Jpg given to create sections
+- Library added for Bootstrap
+- Divided the sections to create
 - Semantic HTML5 markup
-- CSS custom style properties
+- Added CSS custom style properties
-- Flexbox
+- Added flexbox properties
 - CSS Grid
 - Desktop based design
 - Bootstrap
+- Added Finished design snips

 If you want more help with writing markdown, we'd recommend checking out [The Markdown Guide](https://www.markdownguide.org/) to learn more.